 Wednesday, June 27, 2018

-The edicule known as the Treasury Dome is therefore most likely Abbasid but it should be kept in mind that several of its elements are clearly Classical, namely the 8 granite half-columns topped by Corinthian crowns.
-The structure supported by those columns was surmounted by a cupola made of lead.
+The edicule known as the Treasury Dome is, therefore, most likely ʿAbbasīd, though several of its elements are clearly Classical, namely the eight granite half-columns topped by Corinthian crowns.
+A leaden cupola surmounted the structure supported by these columns.

-We have already seen that the mosaics of the Great Mosque (not just the dome in question) were covered with a layer of lime under the Ottomans, somewhere between 1664 and 1855.
-What prompted the authorities then in charge to hide the mosaics is anyone's guess but mostly inconsequential; knowingly or not, they have saved those priceless treasures for the pleasure and gratitude of future generations.
-The first photo dates from prior to 1885 and the credit goes to the illustrious French photographer Félix Bonfils
+The mosaics of the Great Mosque were covered with a layer of lime under the Ottomans (1), somewhere between 1664 and 1855.
+The motive for hiding the mosaics is unclear, but this act saved those priceless treasures for the pleasure and gratitude of future generations.

 Loreline Simonis